73 Comments

 Margi Prideaux, PhD's avatar

 Thank you for these sensible words.
+Gratitude.
 But you miss an important aspect of what flows from this event.
 It is not science.
 Its compassion.
 It is seeing impact over time.

 Each of these amped events has devastating impacts on individuals and communities who will have to rebuild destroyed lives under the weight of extreme loss (of loved ones, home, health, security).
 This takes years, and happens with almost no support (the government and charity programmes you are right now thinking step in—tiny drops, compared to the well of need.
 Drops that also demand a performace of gratitude from thier victims).
 Those communities will battle with thier internal landscapes as much as they will battle to regain a safe foothold in society that will cast them loose as soon as the media stops watching.